 People

-Myrna Salinas Baumann is an associate in our Labor and Employment practice group.
-Myrna provides employment counseling to public and private companies in connection with mergers, acquisitions, and other corporate transactions.
+Myrna Salinas Baumann provides employment counseling to companies in connection with mergers, acquisitions, and other corporate transactions.
 She also advises employers regarding day-to-day employment compliance, best practices, and litigation avoidance.
-When the need for litigation arises, Myrna represents employers throughout the United States in lawsuits and administrative proceedings under federal and state employment laws.

 In her employment counseling related to corporate transactions, Myrna regularly works with attorneys in the firm’s Corporate, Finance and Investments and Employee Benefits practices to negotiate purchase agreements, conduct due diligence, assess litigation exposure risks, and analyze ancillary employment documents, including executive employment, separation and release, retention bonus, and restrictive covenant agreements.
-Myrna’s advice and compliance practice addresses a variety of employment matters, such as employment and non-competition agreements, employee classification, performance and discipline, internal investigations, and terminations.
-Myrna’s litigation experience includes representing employers in disputes involving Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, and the Fair Labor Standards Act, as well as investigations by government agencies such as the Equal Employment Opportunity Commission, the Department of Labor, and the Occupational Safety and Health Administration.
+Myrna’s advice and compliance practice addresses a variety of employment matters, such as employment and non-competition agreements, employee classification, performance and discipline, and terminations.
+Throughout her practice, Myrna draws on her prior experience as a litigator representing employers in disputes involving Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, and the Fair Labor Standards Act, as well as investigations by government agencies such as the Equal Employment Opportunity Commission and the Department of Labor.

-In addition to her employment practice, Myrna participates in the firm’s pro bono efforts, and she has earned multiple King & Spalding Pro Bono Service Awards in recognition of her commitment to pro bono matters.
-She also contributes to the firm’s diversity initiatives: she has served as the Co-Chair of the Latinx Affinity Group, as a planning committee member and Chair of the firm’s biennial Diversity Retreats, and as a member of the firm’s Diversity Committee and the Women’s Alliance Group.
-Myrna is also active in the Austin community, where she serves as a board member of Volunteer Legal Services of Central Texas and the Hispanic Bar Association of Austin’s Charitable Foundation and as a long-time volunteer for admission and fundraising for her undergraduate alma mater, Rice University.
+In addition to her employment practice, Myrna has earned multiple King & Spalding Pro Bono Service Awards in recognition of her commitment to pro bono matters.
+She also contributes to the firm’s diversity initiatives: she previously served as the Co-Chair of the Latinx Affinity Group, as a planning committee member and Chair of the firm’s biennial Diversity Retreats, and as a member of the firm’s Diversity Committee.
+In the Austin community Myrna served as a board member of Volunteer Legal Services of Central Texas and the Hispanic Bar Association of Austin Charitable Foundation.
+She was also a long-time volunteer for admission and fundraising for her undergraduate alma mater, Rice University.

 Immediately following law school, Myrna served as a law clerk to the Honorable Hilda G. Tagle in the United States District Court for the Southern District of Texas.